All restore drives are formatted to the operating system of the computer the restore was created from.

 This guide applies to flash drives only.
 For help removing encryption from Restore Hard Drives, please see our Guide: How to disable encryption on Backblaze USB Restore Hard Drives.

-Please note: The ability to remove encryption using BitLocker is only available to users who are running the Windows Pro Edition, and that there is currently no way to remove the encryption using Windows Home Edition.
+The ability to remove encryption using BitLocker is only available to users who are running the Windows Pro Edition, and there is currently no way to remove the encryption using Windows Home Edition.

 1. Open the Start Menu on your computer and choose Settings

 3. Scroll down in the System sidebar and select "About" in the left sidebar, then down to "Related Settings" and choose "BitLocker Settings"

 3. If your drive is not already unlocked, select "Unlock Drive" and enter your Unlock code.
 Your Unlock Code can be found on the "My Restores" page of your backblaze.com account.

 4. After the drive has been unlocked, select "Turn Off BitLocker"

 5. This will show a decryption progress bar, please note that decrypting may take several hours to complete.
 Your computer should be left on and awake for the entire process if possible.